Roadrunner Transportation Systems, Inc.

 Robbins Arroyo LLP: Roadrunner Transportation Systems, Inc. (RRTS) Misled Shareholders According to a Recently Filed Class Action

-Robbins Arroyo LLP announces that a class action complaint was filed against Roadrunner Transportation Systems, Inc. (NYSE: RRTS) in the U.S. District Court for the Eastern District of Wisconsin, Milwaukee Division.
-The complaint is brought on behalf of all purchasers of Roadrunner securities between May 8, 2014 and January 30, 2017, for alleged violations of the Securities Exchange Act of 1934 by Roadrunner’s officers and directors.
+Robbins Arroyo LLP announces that a class action complaint was filed in the U.S. District Court for the Eastern District of New York.
+The complaint alleges that officers and directors of Roadrunner Transportation Systems, Inc. (NYSE: RRTS) violated the Securities Exchange Act of 1934 between July 30, 2015 and October 26, 2015, by making materially false and misleading statements about Roadrunner’s business prospects.
 Roadrunner provides asset-light transportation and logistics services.

 Roadrunner Shareholders Have Legal Options